muskoin/muskoin.github.io/index.md

 ## Step 2

-Input your meme URL and your Ethereum wallet address then copy the link the dApp generates for you.
+Input your meme URL and your Ethereum wallet address, then copy the link the dApp generates for you.

 ## Step 3

-Tweet your meme at Elon (e.g. on Twitter) and include the link from step 2 in your tweet.
+Send your meme to Elon (e.g. on Twitter) and be sure to include the link from step 2.
 If its really good, maybe he'll click it.

 # How Elon mints coins